 On March 9th, 1973 (one day after Randy’s 27th birthday), the Eagles performed at Popgala, a two-day, made-for-TV pop festival in Voorburg, Netherlands, which featured thirteen bands, and aired a week later in a three-and-a half-hour special on Dutch television.

-Popgala was created as an alternative to the Grand Gala du Disque, which was a yearly festival organized in 1960 by the CCGC (Committee for Collective Gramophone Campaigns, a conglomerate of Dutch record companies) as a platform for presenting their annual Edison Award (the Dutch version of the Grammy),1 as well as a showcase for national and international classical and popular artists to perform.
+Created as an alternative to the Grand Gala du Disque, Popgala which was a yearly festival organized in 1960 by the CCGC (Committee for Collective Gramophone Campaigns, a conglomerate of Dutch record companies) as a platform for presenting their annual Edison Award (the Dutch version of the Grammy),1 as well as a showcase for national and international classical and popular artists to perform.
 By 1973, the Grand Gala du Disque was deemed a bit old-fashioned and the CCGC decided to put on a Popgala with a more daring, rock-oriented lineup.
 It would be filmed over two-days and air on March 16th on VARA, Dutch public television, as well as on the radio.

 The event was poorly organized from the beginning.
 Initially set to host was ex-Beatle Ringo Starr, but Starr backed out, reportedly due to a “communication failure.”
 Most likely they couldn’t meet his terms.
 He was replaced by Dutch disc jockey, Joost den Draayer.